 When this property is selected, then the scoring script that is executed as part of the Feedback Display is not performed until all of the input masks for object have been terminated, either by timing out or from receiving the maximum number of responses.

 There is a similar concern if the next object that appears after an object using PreRelease is an InLine or PackageCall.
 It can’t be assumed that the prior object has been cleared or is no longer collecting responses from input masks.
 In this case, script should be used to check the status of any pending input masks.
-See NEW FEATURE: PreRelease defaults changed to promote better timing accuracy .
+See TIMING: PreRelease defaults changed to promote better timing accuracy .